Skip to Main Content

 • Choose the "Advanced" search option.

 Again, more than one record for the journal could display.
 Total up the number of "Libraries Worldwide" for each record you feel reflects the journal in question.
-You might also wish to take note of which types of libraries—public, special, or hopefully academic—subscribe to the journal.
+You might also wish to take note of which types of libraries—public, special, and hopefully academic—subscribe to the journal.